 - Status of internal links (with 4XX and 3XX responses).

 2) Page load speed and optimization both for desktops and mobile;

 3) Technical analysis:

 - the presence of the mirror,

 - Robots.txt file,

 Once the errors are found use our list of required fixes for each of the elements.

 As you can see, there are many things to consider when optimizing your page for the key search queries.
 But you just can’t neglect all these recommendations.
-Therefore we advise you to run our SEO-audit regularly, make the necessary changes and monitor progress keeping the previous versions of the reports.
+Therefore we advise you to run our audit regularly, make the necessary changes and monitor progress keeping the previous versions of the reports.